idvorkin/idvorkin.github.io/_d/manager_theory_and_practice.md

   - Will run same protocol again this year.
   - Come up with an offline computation model for next prime day.

-**Learnings - How I handled the “Though shalt not pass” conversation from my VP**
+**Leanings - How I handled the “Though shalt not pass” conversation from my VP**

 - Launching Charity Giving
   - VP decided we’ll need to do video sharing to FB/Twitter